SillyBubble/SillyBubble.github.io/content/authors/Clara/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Candidate
+  - Master Student
 ---

-Zhiyuan is a PhD candidate in 3D printing and bio-inspired toughening designs.
+Clara is a MSc student supervsied by Sofia, in 3D printing for reinforcing biobased adhesives.